Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/rewards/set-prompt.md

 This input field can span multiple lines and will also accept [variables](/Variables)

 ### Reset to Original
-Reset the reward prompt to it's original value.
+Reset the reward prompt to its original value.

 ---